google/llvm-premerge-checks/docs/playbooks.md

 General remarks:
 * GCP does not route any traffic to your services unless the service is "healthy".
 It might take a few minutes after startup before the services is classified as healthy.
 Until then you will only see some generic error message.

 These are the steps to set up the build server on a clean infrastructure:
 1. Configure the tools on your local machine:
     ```bash
     ./local_setup.sh
     ```
+   If you not running docker under your user, you might need to `sudo gcloud auth login --no-launch-browser && gcloud auth configure-docker` before running other commands under sudo.
 1. Delete the old cluster, if it still exists:
     ```bash
     cd kubernetes/cluster